LENSS/EMSAssist/src/speech_recognition/README.md

 ### 1.1 Google Cloud

 We do not provide the access and commands to Google Cloud Speech-to-Text service.
 Instead, we provide the transcription result text files from Google Cloud for evaluation.
+Please enter 'y' when prompted when evaluating this section.

 <!-- `cd ~/emsAssist_mobisys22/src/speech_recognition` -->